From tobacco to tech and beyond…

 Fueled by the country’s largest research park, Research Triangle Park, and generations of results driven entrepreneurs, Durham is a rocket ship.

-Talent is plentiful with three Tier 1 research universities at our doorstep: UNC Chapel Hill, NC State, and Duke University.
+Talent is plentiful with three Tier 1 research universities at our doorstep: Duke University, UNC Chapel Hill and NC State.
 Other terrific institutions like NC Central University plus eight colleges and universities provide Durham with an abundance of highly-skilled, specialized workers.

 High tech and traditional manufacturing are on the rise, with an additional 1,200 jobs announced in 2013.